isomerpages/nlb-biblioasia/_holding-area/Khoo Hooi Hye, Lim Bong Soo and the Heyday of Malayan Tennis.md

 [^8]: Nicholas G. Aplin and Quek Jin Jong, “Celestials in Touch: The Development of Sport and Exercise in Colonial Singapore,” *The International Journal of the History of Sport* 19, no. 2–3 (2002): 68, 72, NIE Digital Repository, https://repository.nie.edu.sg/handle/10497/19780.

 [^9]: The Celestial Reasoning Association was considered the first debating society formed by the Straits Chinese and the earliest literary society for educated Chinese.
-See Bonny Tan, “Celestial Reasoning Association,” in Singapore Infopedia.
+See Bonny Tan, “[Celestial Reasoning Association](https://eresources.nlb.gov.sg/infopedia/articles/SIP_1366_2009-11-25.html),” in *Singapore Infopedia*.
 National Library Board Singapore.
 Article published September 2020.

 [^10]: Lim Boon Keng in 1893; Song Ong Siang in 1894.